Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * [Step 3: Verify policy definition deployment](#step-3-verify-policy-definition-deployment)

 #### **Step 1: Create policy definition template**

+1. Create a subdirectory in `policy/custom/definitions/policy`  Each policy is organized into it's own folder.
+The folder name must not have any spaces nor special characters.

+2. Create 3 files in the newly created directory:

+    * `azurepolicy.config.json` - metadata used by Azure DevOps Pipeline to configure the policy.
+    * `azurepolicy.parameters.json` - contains parameters used in the policy.
+    * `azurepolicy.rules.json` - the policy rule definition.

+3. Edit `azurepolicy.config.json`.

+    Information from this file is used as part of deploying Azure Policy definitions.

+    Example:

+    ```yml
+    {
+      "name": "Audit diagnostic setting - Logs",
+      "mode": "all"
+    }
+    ```

+    The `mode` determines which resource types are evaluated for a policy definition.
+The supported modes are:

+    * all: evaluate resource groups, subscriptions, and all resource types
+    * indexed: only evaluate resource types that support tags and location

+    See [Azure Policy Reference](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#mode) for more information.

+4. Edit `azurepolicy.parameters.json`.

+    Define parameters that are required by the policy definition.
+Using parameters enable the policy to be used with different configuration.

+    See [Azure Parameter Reference](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#parameters) for more information.

+    Example:
+    ```yml
+    {
+      "listOfResourceTypes": {
+        "type": "Array",
+        "metadata": {
+          "displayName": "Resource Types",
+          "description": null,
+          "strongType": "resourceTypes"
+        }
+      }
+    }
+    ```

+5. Edit `azurepolicy.rules.json`

+    Describes the policy rule that will be evaluated by Azure Policy.
+The rule can have any effect such as Audit, Deny, DeployIfNotExists.

+    Example:

+    ```yml
+    {
+      "if": {
+        "field": "type",
+        "in": "[parameters('listOfResourceTypes')]"
+      },
+      "then": {
+        "effect": "AuditIfNotExists",
+        "details": {
+          "type": "Microsoft.Insights/diagnosticSettings",
+          "existenceCondition": {
+            "allOf": [
+              {
+                "field": "Microsoft.Insights/diagnosticSettings/logs.enabled",
+                "equals": "true"
+              }
+            ]
+          }
+        }
+      }
+    }
+    ```

 #### **Step 2: Deploy policy definition template**

+Execute `Azure DevOps Policy pipeline` to automatically deploy the policy definition.
+The policy definition will be deployed to the `top level management group`.

+> Deploying the policy definition does not put it in effect.
+You must either [create a new policy set](#new-custom-policy-set-definition--assignment) or [update an existing policy set](#update-custom-policy-set-definition--assignment) to put it in effect.

 #### **Step 3: Verify policy definition deployment**

+Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) to verify that the policy has been created.

+When there are deployment errors:

+  * Navigate to [Management Groups](https://portal.azure.com/#blade/Microsoft_Azure_ManagementGroups/ManagementGroupBrowseBlade/MGBrowse_overview) in Azure Portal
+  * Select the top level management group (i.e. `pubsec`)
+  * Select Deployments
+  * Review the deployment errors

+---

 ### **New custom policy set definition & assignment**